faranalytics/pydot_graph/README.md

 # Pydot Graph

 A graph notation for creating Graphviz visualizations using Pydot.

+## Introduction

 Pydot Graph makes it a little easier to construct graphs using Pydot.
 You can, for example, use Pydot Graph to construct a graph programatically at each step of a pipeline.

 ## Example